grame-cncm/faustdoc/src/tutorials/summation.md

 s <: _, @(10) : - : +~_
 ```

 This new formulation is identical to the previous one from a mathematical point of view.
-But now, the sum will always stay between \(-10​\) and \(+10\)​​, and the accuracy problems are only on the least significant bits and tend to compensate statistically.
+But now, the sum will always stay between \(-10​\) and \(+10\)​​, and the accuracy problems are only on the least significant bits.
+If the roundoff error due to quantization is modeled as a uniformly distributed random number between -q/2 and q/2, then its variance (mean square) is q^2/12, and this value increases linearly over time in a running sum (see "Wiener process").
+Thus, we expect the roundoff error in a running-sum rms calculator to grow proportional to the square root of time.

 We can now complete the definition of RMS: